-3 credits each semester. - 423.
+The minor poems and the Canterbury Tales.
+3 credits second semester. - 423.
 THE ROMANTIC POETS.
 A study of the rise and triumph of the Romantic Movement in English Literature, its causes, its nature, and its flowering in the poetry of the early nineteenth century, as a background for the intensive study of the major Romantic poets: Wordsworth, Coleridge, Byron, Shelley, and Keats, including the critical theory of Wordsworth and Coleridge.

-- 424. VICTORIAN POETRY.
+3 credits first semester. - 424.
+VICTORIAN POETRY.
 A study of the poetry of the Victorian Age with Tennyson and Browning as the two greatest figures of the period, but including also the work of the other Victorian poets, like Mrs. Browning, Arnold, and Clough, and the Pre-Raphaelites, Rossetti, Morris, and Swinburne.